django-roles-access/django-roles-access.github.io/_sources/example.rst.txt

 * Go to *admin site*.

-* Create a new :class:`django_roles_access.models.ViewAccess` configure it:
+* Create a new :class:`django_roles_access.models.ViewAccess` and configure it:

   * **view** attribute: Type ``polls:results``.

   * **type** attribute: Select ``By role``.

-  * **role** attribute: Add :class:`django.contrib.auth.models.Group`
+  * **role** attribute: Add a :class:`django.contrib.auth.models.Group`
     representing the specific role.

-If new users need access to the view, you only need to add that user to the any of the groups added to **roles** attributes.
+If new users need access to the view, you only need to add then user to any of the groups added to **roles** attribute.
 This can be done in run time from *admin site*.

 .. note::